SAP-samples/teched2024-IN180/exercises/ex5/README.md

 ![](/exercises/ex5/images/ex5_2_5.png)

 <br>Select the quota policy, and under Policy Settings, fill in the details shown in the screenshot below.
-For the start time, click on the data picker and select a date that is prior to the current timestamp.
+For the start time, click on the data picker and select a date that is before the current timestamp.
 We assign the caller a quota of 5 calls within a minute's duration.
 Note that this value is lesser than the 'surge' we protected against in the previous step.
 Enter Quota Identifier as `${request.header['X-Forwarded-For']}`.

 <br>This identifier needs to resolve to a value that is unique to the caller, hence we have resorted to the 'x-forwarded-for' header, which has the details of the originating IP.
-Though we don't show this explicity in the exercise, during the setup time, we did enable the option to retain the client IP in the request header.
+Though we don't show this explicitly in the exercise, during the Edge Integration Cell setup time, we did enable the option to retain the client IP in the request header.
+Look at the picture below to see how the configuration screen for the EIC node stands.

 <br>Save and deploy the API.